 Data on UK trade in butter is provided here to give an overview of recent activity.
 Monthly import and export volumes are reported, split by product group and trading regions.

-- Exports of dairy spreads and other milkfats were both down on the same month last year.
+- Imports of dairy butter, dairy spreads*, and other milkfats (incl.
+AMF) were all down on January 2019.

 - Imports of ‘other butter’ totalled 432 tonnes in January 2020, up 36% on a year previous.

 - Exports of butter from the UK picked up again in January 2020, at 6,113 tonnes.
 This was a 73% increase on December 2019, but still 22% below January 2019 exports.

 - The year-on-year decline in exports for January 2020 was seen across all our butter categories.
 Dairy butter (bulk/blocks), the largest category, was down 25% (1,239 tonnes).

 - The large increase in exports to non-EU destinations seen in the latter part on 2019 continued into the New Year.
 1,037 tonnes were exported to non-EU destinations in January 2020, nearly triple the amount exported in January 2019.